githubtraining/security/responses/06b_final-issue.md

 ### What's next?

 Want to learn more options to securing your repository?
-Check out [this documentation](https://help.github.com/articles/about-security-alerts-for-vulnerable-dependencies/).
+Check out [this documentation](https://help.github.com/articles/about-security-alerts-for-vulnerable-dependencies/), as well as some [security GitHub apps](https://github.com/marketplace/category/security) that might help you keep your code safe.

 ### Keep Learning